 Why Do We Stay Stuck in the Pain of Victimhood?

-People who have not as yet done the shift into taking Personal Responsibility feel victimised, intense pain, repetitively feel the same pain, obsessive thoughts, and addictive pulls, as well as a myriad of other anguished, stuck and agonising feelings over and over again.
+People who have not as yet done the shift into taking Personal Responsibility feel victimized, feel intense pain, repetitively feel the same pain, obsessive thoughts, and addictive pulls, as well as a myriad of other anguished, stuck, and agonizing feelings over and over again.

-Whereas people who take Personal Responsibility start moving away from this position.
+People who take personal responsibility start moving away from this position.

 The following excerpts show you that Acceptance is a crucial aspect of healing.